 In addition, keep in mind that scaling is not universal and can be different depending on whether you use an Intel or AMD processor.
 Because of this, we highly recommend that you look at straight benchmark performance for different CPUs rather than trying to pick a CPU based on core count (or any other specification) alone.

 Does Premiere Pro work better with Intel or AMD CPUs?

 At the moment, AMD is stronger in terms of live playback and exporting performance in Premiere Pro in most cases.
-However, Intel’s Core processors (particularly the new 12th Gen models) are great options as they perform close to a similiarly-priced AMD Ryzen CPU, but include Quick Sync which can be used to process H.264 and HEVC media rather than relying on the GPU to do those tasks.
-This frees up the GPU to be used for processing GPU accelerated effects, debayer R3D footage, etc.
+However, Intel’s Core processors (particularly the new 13th Gen models) are great options as they perform close to a similarly-priced AMD Ryzen CPU, but include Quick Sync which can be used to process H.264 and HEVC media rather than relying on the GPU to do those tasks.
+This frees up the GPU to be used for processing GPU-accelerated effects, debayer R3D footage, etc.

 Recent Premiere Pro CPU Articles:

 How does Adobe Premiere Pro utilize video cards (GPUs)?

 Adobe has been making increasing use of the GPU over the last several years, and Premiere Pro in particular benefits from using a modern GPU.
 While the GPU isn’t used much if you have just a plain clip with no effects, having a video card is more and more important depending on what GPU-accelerated effects you use in your projects.